Stanford Online: History

-Structure of the Initiative
+Structure

 Students that complete programs engage in self-reflection throughout the process in many aspects to meet their personal goals.
 At Stanford Online, students are able to engage with Stanford coursework at their own pace.
 Students have the opportunity to enroll in complete degree programs or gain knowledge by paying to watch individual lectures.
 There are 12 graduate programs currently offered.
 The traditional Stanford University Campus application requirements and classes are consistent with the Stanford Online model.
 Regardless of location, any student is able to apply to Stanford Online.
 Stanford Online reaches students across the world.
 Enrolled students are able to receive academic support through Stanford Online in real-time from Stanford Faculty.
 Students are able to navigate the course sequentially with all of the necessary materials included in each module.
 There are classes available from various colleges and departments within the University available online.
 Stanford Online has several learning collaborations with third-party organizations to offer material tailored to students' needs.